lbormann/darts-caller/README.md

 ### Sound is not playing?!

+- check if the filename is a supported [Sound-file-key](#Sound-file-keys)
 - Sometimes there are sounds that are not readable.
-In this case you can convert the sound-file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202) Make sure you configurate 44100HZ, Stereo.
+In this case you can convert sound-file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202) Make sure you configurate 44100HZ, Stereo.
 - Check the console output: in case you do not receive any messages (only 'Receiving live information from ..') -> you should check the given Board-ID (-B) for correctness.

 ### I don't like sound x of caller-voice y!

-EVERY sound-file is optional!
+EVERY sound is optional!
 If you don't like a specific sound just delete it!
-The Application can even function with no sounds at all!
+The Application can even function with no sound files at all!

 ### Sound does not match up calls?!
 Try https://www.audacity.de/ to modify your sound-files.